 You’ll also look at the realities of the journey of change and Positive Psychology processes and methods that support and create it.

 We invite students to choose assignments on subjects that reflect their own goals and interests.
 In this way, the course becomes heavily tailored to your specific goals.
 As a course team, our wish is to relate to the goals and aspirations of individuals and to support them in that journey.

 This course will take you on a journey to explore important areas in Positive Psychology like happiness, well-being and flourishing, strengths-based development, positive subjective emotions, hope and resilience, as well as important modules about research skills and data analysis.

 We don’t assume our students have a background in psychology, but we’ll ask you what goals you have for studying the programme and how you wish to apply the subject in your life.
 If you can answer these questions and have energy and focus in your studies, we can give you the grounding and skills you need to apply your knowledge in a critically reflective way.

-We run this course predominantly online, with monthly virtual workshops where together we explore the important concepts in Positive Psychology, giving you a chance to listen and discuss in a formal teaching environment.
+We run this course predominantly online, with monthly virtual webinars where together we explore the important concepts in Positive Psychology, giving you a chance to listen and discuss in a formal teaching environment.

 All course materials, resources and reading lists are posted on our virtual learning environment meaning you can work at your own pace across the course of each module.

-We also offer optional monthly weekend face-to-face workshops to support your learning.
+We also offer optional monthly weekend hybrid (face-to-face and online simultaneously) workshops to support your learning.
 These weekends are a great way to interact with your tutors and course mates to solidify your learning, get involved in fascinating discussions, present your work (and be presented to by other students), and build an invaluable network with other like-minded Positive Psychologists that will last well beyond the end of the course.